Alpointernet/NavHide/README.md

 ## How It Works

 NavHide uses Shizuku to execute system status bar commands.
-You can also run these commands with ADB:
+You can also run these commands with ADB instead of installing the app:

 ### Hide Navigation Bar
 ```bash